Don Grierson (music executive): Discovering Celine Dion

 In 1987, Grierson left Capitol Records and accepted the position of Senior Vice President, Head of A&R for Epic Records.
-(Then CBS Records, later to become Sony Music), basing in New York City.
+(Then CBS Records, later to become Sony Music), based in New York City.
 Sony Canada, was looking to sign and promote Celine Dion via an American record label and presented her to Columbia Records and Epic Records.
 While Columbia passed on the artist, Grierson believed in her potential and offered to release her on Epic Records.
 Her single, “Where Does My Heart Beat Now” reached No. 4 in January 1991.

-At Epic, Grierson worked closely with Cheap Trick and found their #1 Single "The Flame".
+At Epic, Grierson worked closely with Cheap Trick and found their number one single "The Flame".
 Grierson was also involved with established artists Gloria Estefan, Cyndi Lauper and The Jacksons.
 He and his A&R staff signed acts such as Living Colour, Indigo Girls, Allman Brothers Band, Alice Cooper, Social Distortion, Firehouse, Suicidal Tendencies, Front 242, Ottmar Liebert and Joe Satriani.
-Grierson also directed label supervision for the soundtracks of feature films: “Hook” (Universal Pictures, Steven Spielberg, dir.), “Bugsy” (TriStar Pictures, Barry Levinson, dir.), “Tap” (TriStar Pictures, Nick Castle, dir.), “Queens Logic” (New Visions Pictures, Steve Rash, dir.) and “Iron Eagle” (TriStar Pictures, Sidney J. Furie, dir.).
+Grierson also directed label supervision for the soundtracks of feature films: Hook (Universal Pictures, Steven Spielberg, dir.), Bugsy (TriStar Pictures, Barry Levinson, dir.), Tap (TriStar Pictures, Nick Castle, dir.), Queens Logic (New Visions Pictures, Steve Rash, dir.) and Iron Eagle (TriStar Pictures, Sidney J. Furie, dir.).

 Drive Entertainment

-In 1993, Grierson co-founded Drive Entertainment, “a company with emphasis on classic artists and niche market catalog exploitation.”
+In 1993, Grierson co-founded Drive Entertainment, "a company with emphasis on classic artists and niche market catalog exploitation".
 The company re-packaged, re-mastered and created liner notes for more than 140 albums by artists such as Billie Holiday, Count Basie, Duke Ellington, Glenn Miller, Coleman Hawkins, and Charlie Parker.

 Grierson Consulting

 In 1998, Grierson re-entered the mainstream music business to run his own independent consultant company, working both in the United States and overseas.
-Grierson has worked with many up and coming artists including Tara Macri, Michael Sullivan, Danielle Taylor, Amy Sky, Molly Gutman and many others.
-Grierson recently finished executive producing an album with former American Idol contestant Jon Peter Lewis as well as executive producing a major album project for Vietnamese superstar, Yenn.
-He consulted with developing artists (including John Peter Lewis, Tara Macri, Michael Sullivan, Danielle Taylor, Molly Gutman, Anika Paris) managers and small labels.
+Grierson has worked with many up and coming artists including Tara Macri, Michael Sullivan, Danielle Taylor, Amy Sky, Molly Gutman and others.
+Grierson executive produced an album with former American Idol contestant Jon Peter Lewis, as well as executive producing a major album project for Vietnamese superstar, Yenn.
+He consulted with developing artists (including John Peter Lewis, Tara Macri, Michael Sullivan, Danielle Taylor, Molly Gutman and Anika Paris) managers and small labels.

 Grierson also worked as a music supervisor for independent films, was on the board of advisors for MusicBizPro, India and Artistsintersect.com.
-His consulting work was also profiled in the book "Making Your Mark In Music/ Stage Performance Secrets written by Anika Paris.
+His consulting work was also profiled in the book Making Your Mark In Music/ Stage Performance Secrets written by Anika Paris.

 Grierson was a long time voting member of NARAS/The Grammys.

-Author
+Other work

-Grierson is also the co-author of the book “It All Begins with the Music: Developing Successful Artists and Careers for the New Music Business,” with veteran music journalist Dan Kimpel.
+Grierson was also the co-author of the book It All Begins with the Music: Developing Successful Artists and Careers for the New Music Business, along with the veteran music journalist Dan Kimpel.
 The book was published by Cengage Learning in March 2009.
-It features interviews with artists, managers and executives who discuss how to make an impact in today’s music business.
-The book provides an examination of the new methods by which recording artists are discovered, developed, and nurtured in the modern music industry.
+It featured interviews with artists, managers and executives who discuss how to make an impact in today's music business.
+The book provided an examination of the new methods by which recording artists are discovered, developed, and nurtured in the modern music industry.